 A system based on the upliftment of the poor is by no means impracticable, he contends.
 ‘The central idea of the economic disadvantage preference is simply to award a “plus” factor … on the basis of prior individual or familial economic status, rather than race ….’
 Since poverty and race are highly correlated, the integration of black people into society might as readily be achieved in this manner and the disadvantages of an overt race-based structure - its capacity to create rancour among whites and triumphalism among blacks - are mitigated.
 The fact that race-based remedial action is permissible under our Equality Clause does not mean that it must be employed as a tool of convenience.
-It should be utilized, as Judge Ackerman says, only when an individualized approach is impracticable.
-Where appropriate, race-based statistics could be taken out and used as one metric, among others, by which to evaluate the scheme.
+It should be utilized, as Judge Ackerman says, only when an individualized approach is impracticable though, where appropriate, race-based information and statistics can be used as one metric, among others, by which to evaluate the scheme.
 Such an approach would do justice to the notion that, while racial quotas are taboo, equivalently framed targets are not.

 There are those who say that, while an individuated system may be practicable, monitoring its outcomes would be uncertain and costly.
 Munro meets the objection in the following terms: ‘the well-established success of the non-racial educational scholarship model [suggests otherwise].
 Certainly class-based programs would be no more expensive to design and operate than most traditional race-based programs … All in all, economic disadvantage preference plans would be a cost-effective positive-sum replacement for existing racial preference programs.’

 If these are disadvantages, as some contend, they are truly secondary.
 They pale into insignificance when they are set against the fact that such a system, of course, does nothing to parade the supposed virtue of ‘bringing blacks into the system’.
 Multi-racialism, by contrast, serves this purpose admirably.
 This is precisely why multi-racialism is racist and precisely why we should denounce it as unconstitutional.
-The judges of our Constitutional Court are country miles away from doing this.
+They constitute quotas pure and simple and

+‘a racial quota derogates from the human dignity and individuality of all to whom it is applied; it is invidious in principle as well as in practice.
+Moreover it can easily be turned against those it purports to help.
+The history of the racial quota is a history of subjugation, not beneficence.
+Its evil lies not in its name, but in its effects; a quota is a divider of society, a creator of castes, and it is all the worse for its racial base, especially in a society desperately striving for an equality that will make race irrelevant.’

-The propositions I make and the distinctions I draw might seem to some to be immaterial.
-The writing of Henry James, a writer only surpassed by Proust in his preoccupation for minutiae, was once likened to an ‘elephant rolling on a pin’.
+To some, the propositions I make and the distinctions I draw might seem to be immaterial.
+Henry James, a writer only surpassed by Proust in his preoccupation for minutiae, was once likened to an ‘elephant rolling on a pin’.
 What I say may deserve the same critique and, in consequence, be consigned to the dustbin of irrelevance.
 What I envisage, however, is an irrelevance much more substantial in nature, and it is one that the passage of time will reveal.
 Clem Sunter, futurologist par excellence, is reported as saying that based on current trends; whites will by 2030 comprise less than 2% of the South African population.
 So small is this number that equality analysis between white and black will become all but barren.
 What will succeed it is anyone’s guess - tribal comparisons, perhaps.
-If so, the empty vessel of equality will require filling anew, and, in the words of the King, Lear himself,
+If so, the empty vessel of equality will require filling anew and then the words of King Lear will cease to be merely instructive, and become prophetic:

 ‘So we’ll live, and pray, and tell old tales …